Updated Policies due to COVID-19

 Children’s Series Workshops

 Springfield Ballet presents four Children’s Series Workshops each year, two in the fall semester and two in the winter/spring semester.
-Each workshop engages young participants (age 3–8) in an afternoon of fun and culture which focuses on a classic ballet story and includes a craft, story time, dancing, and games.
+Each workshop engages boys and girls (age 3–8) in an afternoon of fun and culture which focuses on a classic ballet story and includes a craft, story time, dancing, and games.
 The workshops are great introductions to the art of ballet and serve well to enrich the lives of young students, both dancers and non-dancers.
 Children should wear comfortable attire (stretch/sweat pants and t-shirt or leotard and tights), bare feet or dance shoes.
 They will make a craft that coordinates with the ballet, and they will be read a synopsis of the ballet.
 They will also dance some of the male and female roles to the original compositions, as well as play games and have fun!

 Master Classes and Workshops